Florence Pugh

 Florence Pugh and Zach Braff

 In early 2022, Florence and Zach broke up.
-"We tried to break up in a way that no one would find out, because the whole world was discussing our relationship," the actress stated.
+"We tried to break up quietly because the whole world was talking about our relationship," she explained.

-In early 2023, Florence was caught with a new boyfriend.
-The young man was recognized as London-based photographer Charlie Gooch.
+In early 2023, Florence was spotted with a new boyfriend.
+The mystery man turned out to be London-based photographer Charlie Gooch.

 Florence Pugh and Charlie Gooch